What is data analytics?

 Step 3: Clean the data

 Once you gather data from your primary sources, you’ll likely find data duplication, missing data or gaps in the record, or corrupted data.
-Before analysis, you need to clean up and clear out the duplicates and resolve problematic data.
+Before analysis, you need to clean up and clear out any duplicates and resolve any problematic data.
 You’ll perform data deduplication, consolidation, and reconciliation.

-Now you have clean, complete data from which to source your analysis.
+Now you have clean and complete data from which to source your analysis.